monash-wsrn/ebug-network/docs/Deploy Containers.md

 ## Deploy the container (Pseudo Mode)
+*Intended to be run on a development computer.*
 1. Run the ebug container as a pseudo
     ```sh
     # Supply environment variables using the -e flag.
 The available variable defaults are: